camslam13/NASA-Capstone/README.md

 * jupyter(in the extensions within vscode)

   ## How to use
-  If you are using conda you'll want to create an env.
+  * If you are using conda you'll want to create an env.
 You can do this by

   conda create --name <environment_name> python=<python_version>

-  You can activate the env by typing "conda activate nameOfEnv.
+  * You can activate the env by typing "conda activate nameOfEnv.

-  Then you will want to select a python interpreter within vscode can do ctrl+shift+p.
+  * Then you will want to select a python interpreter within vscode can do ctrl+shift+p.(if you created an env it should pop up there)

-  Within the JupyterNotbook you'll want to select the kernel as the one you created.
+  * Within the JupyterNotbook you'll want to select the kernel as the one you created.

-  The two ipynb files are the actual code of the model and the tester.
+  * The two ipynb files are the actual code of the model and the tester.

-  The trainModel is where we load our datasets into the model to train it on what is a rock vs sand.
+  * The trainModel is where we load our datasets into the model to train it on what is a rock vs sand.

-  The testModel is where you can test an image to see if it comes back as rock or sand.
+  * The testModel is where you can test an image to see if it comes back as rock or sand.
 Just update the path to image under the load a test image method.

-  myModel.h5 is the actual trained model after you run trainModel there is a save
+  *  myModel.h5 is the actual trained model after you run trainModel there is a save
      statement that saves it as a certain name.